KarelVeldkamp/GOF-PU/README.md

 This repository contains code for estimating multidimensional Item Response Theory (IRT) models using **amortized variational inference (AVI)**, as well as likelihood-based **Fisher scoring**.

-The code is used to demonstrate that performing a **single step of Fisher scoring** is sufficient to compute:
+The code is used to demonstrate that after using AVI to estimate MIRt paramters, performing a **single step of Fisher scoring** is sufficient to compute:
-- goodness-of-fit statistics, and
+- goodness-of-fit statistics
-- parameter standard errors.
+- parameter standard errors

 ---